|Tuesday, November 11|

 ||Workshop Series IV|

-- Women as the Financial Decision Makers and Marketers
+- Women Are the Financial Decision Makers and Marketers

 Linda Cruikshank, Progressive Farm Marketing, Arcada, NE